MerginMaps/docs/src/field/mobile-features/index.md

 :::

 ## Editing features
-Features can be browsed, edited and deleted through the [Layers](../layers/) panel in <MobileAppName />.
+Features can be browsed, edited and deleted through the [Layers](../layers/) panel in the <MobileAppNameShort />.
+Note that layers that are set as [read-only](../../gis/enable_digitising/) in the project properties cannot be edited.

 Tap the **Layers** button in the bottom navigation panel and select a layer to see the list of features it contains.